About vintage building

 About David Logan

 I started working in my father’s shop space at age 12, when he gave me a jig saw for Christmas, and I pursued that building interest in the following years through school.
-My family spent several years in Italy, where I marveled at the ancient buildings, some still standing strong after 2000 years.
+(Doing dangerous things with a DeWalt radial arm saw was a common occurrence.)
+My family spent several years in Italy, where I marveled at the ancient buildings and the possibility for longevity.
 This experience gave me an appreciation for the roots of design, and I marveled at the age that was possible for well-constructed buildings; I still do!
-The quality of the design details allows buildings to last for centuries.
+The quality of the materials and design details allows buildings to last for centuries.

-After 5 years as a technical manager/wood scientist, the pull to get back to construction and restoration was strong, and my wonderful boss and mentor was retiring.
-I was hired by a Virginia-based builder; we built large new homes to look as if they were old.
-In 1997, I started Vintage Renovation & Construction – now, simply, Vintage Building.
-A few years later, my team and I started our cabinetry shop, called Period Woodworking Company – now Vintage Workshop.
+After 5 years as a technical manager/wood scientist, the pull to get back to construction and restoration was strong, and Ian was retiring.
+In 1997, I started Vintage Renovation & Construction, Inc., simplified to Vintage Building.
+A few years later, my team and I started our cabinetry shop, called Vintage Workshop.

-I function as a team member, and focus on design and the details.
+I function as a team member with a focus on design and the details.
 I love the work that we do, and the constant learning that is inherent in our field.
 DL

 More information about David and Vintage Building: